aleurcelay/STAT545_participation/README.md

 # STAT545_participation

-This repo is part of a STAT 545 exercise to explore GitHub and markdown.
+This repo contains all my in-class exercises from the STAT 545 course.

-This line was added locally.
-This too.
+Exercises are divided by class numbers.